Most Puget Sound area homeowners will save more than $300 a year by switching

 Make Temporary Repairs to Prevent Further Damage

-To protect your property from further damage, you should make all necessary temporary
+To protect your property from further damage, make all necessary temporary

-repairs, such as boarding up windows and patching holes in walls
+repairs, such as boarding up windows and patching holes in walls or roofs,

-Take photographs to show the way things look before you begin cleaning
+Take pictures to show how things looked before you began cleaning and repairing,

 Most homeowners policies cover reasonable costs of emergency clean-up and

-When Dealing with Contractors, Try to Withhold as Much Payment as Possible
+When Dealing with Contractors, Withhold as Much Payment as Possible Until

 If the repair work is extensive, the contractor may ask for periodic partial